Pancreatic Cancer Clinical Trials

 NGS testing and clinical trials

-Next-Generation Sequencing (NGS) is vital in linking patients with specific genetic mutations in their cancers to clinical trials for targeted treatments.
+Next-Generation Sequencing (NGS) is vital in linking patients with specific genetic mutations in their cancers to clinical trials for targeted options.
 This method is a part of personalized medicine.
 It improves the success of trials.

+These options are more likely to work for their specific type of cancer.
 Pancreatic cancer can be associated with various gene alterations that play a role in its development and progression.
 Some of the key gene alterations and mutations associated with pancreatic cancer include:

 1-KRAS Mutation: The KRAS gene is frequently mutated in pancreatic cancer, with approximately 95% of cases showing this alteration.
 KRAS mutations are thought to be early events in pancreatic cancer development and play a key role in tumor growth and progression.